MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/get-started-with-information-governance.md

 5. If you have PST files that contain data you want to govern: **Import PST files to online mailboxes** by using network upload or drive shipping: [Learn about importing your organization's PST files](importing-pst-files-to-office-365.md)

 Independently from these steps, **Use connectors to import and archive third-party-data** that includes data from social media platforms, instant messaging platforms, and document collaboration platforms.
-When this data is imported to online mailboxes, it supports not just information governance from Microsoft 365 Compliance, but also other compliance solutions such as communication compliance, insider risk management, and eDiscovery.
+When this data is imported to online mailboxes, it supports not just information governance from Microsoft Purview, but also other compliance solutions such as communication compliance, insider risk management, and eDiscovery.
 For more information, see [Learn about connectors for third-party data](archiving-third-party-data.md).

 ## Subscription and licensing requirements

 A number of different subscriptions support information governance capabilities.

-To see the options for licensing your users to benefit from Microsoft 365 compliance features, see the [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).
+To see the options for licensing your users to benefit from Microsoft Purview features, see the [Microsoft 365 licensing guidance for security & compliance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance).
 For the features listed on this page, see the [Information Governance](/office365/servicedescriptions/microsoft-365-service-descriptions/microsoft-365-tenantlevel-services-licensing-guidance/microsoft-365-security-compliance-licensing-guidance#information-governance) section and related [PDF download](https://go.microsoft.com/fwlink/?linkid=2139145) for feature-level licensing requirements.

 ## Permissions